toddeTV/gltf-type-toolkit/README.dev.md

 You can use `npx changelogen --dry` to generate the new changelog in a dry run to preview in development.

+## Template Compilation and Usage

+It uses Handlebars to generate the code.

+Here's a more detailed explanation of how everything works:

+1. During local installation, all Handlebars templates are precompiled into JavaScript code so they can be bundled without the need to manually specify which `*.hbs` files need to be included or reference them at runtime.

+   1. The process works by scanning all files in the `src` directory and generating a TypeScript file for each found template.
+   2. These files contain the precompiled Handlebars code and export the instantiated template (which is a regular function) as the default export.
+This allows the templates to be used simply by importing them.
+   3. The script treats partials (identified by being in `_partials` directories) differently: They are also precompiled as described above, but for each `_partials` directory, an index file is generated that registers all the contained partials on import.
+   4. To generate these two types of files, the script itself uses Handlebars templates.
+These do not need to be precompiled or bundled as they are only used during the plugin's development.

+2. The templates themselves are fairly simple but split across multiple files and helpers to reduce duplication.

+   1. The `fn_prefix` partial generates code for the node getter function and is adaptable for both `.d.ts` and `.js` code.
+For example, in declaration files, the use of `async function` is not allowed.
+   2. The `children` partial is recursive and constructs the tree of child indices, using a helper function to build the index array.
+   3. The `imports` partial builds a list of imports and takes into account type-only imports.
+Currently, this is not required and is a remnant of a previous iteration.
+I decided to keep it in, as it might be useful in the future.
+   4. The main templates, `declaration` and `runtime`, are now simply wrappers around these partials.

+See [PR #16](https://github.com/toddeTV/gltf-type-toolkit/pull/16), which introduces this logic for the first time.

 ## Docs and helper websites

 \[currently none\]